d-corsi/NetworkVerifier/README.md

 ## Results of the analysis
-The analysis returns two values SAT and info. *SAT* is true if the property is respected, false otherwise; *value* is a dictionary that contains different values, based on the algorithm, following:
+The analysis returns two values SAT and info. *SAT* is true if the property is respected, false otherwise; *value* is a dictionary that contains different values, based on the used algorithm:

 - counter_example: a counter example that falsify the property
 - violation_rate: the violation rate of the property *(only for Complete Prove - complete_prove)*